kbayraktar/kbayraktar.github.io/te_markdown/testfirst.md

 ## Try it for Yourself

-* Write your first test specification in 5 minutes.
+* Do you want to write your first test specification in 5 minute? [read more](/te_markdown/heroes-create-spec){:class="web-button-grey reduced-padding"}